To improve team communication you need to first step in your team’s shoes.

 Improve team communication despite bias

 Well the good news is that there are ways for you to overcome bias, and you’ve already taken the first step: you are aware of them and this alone will enable you to identify them next time.

 For example, if you hear someone in your team constantly complaining about how he and his colleagues just “don’t manage to talk to each other” even though he swears he does his best to be clear, chances are that one or two of these bias are at play.
 Try to observe this also in how you communicate.

 And just to make sure, here are a few tips:

-Keep an eye open for how much you assume the other person knows, and when in doubt ask – don’t be afraid of the other person feeling treated like an idiot, in case point out that you are only asking if he understood to avoid misunderstandings later on.
+Keep an eye open for how much you assume the other person knows, especially in one-to-one meetings, and when in doubt ask – don’t be afraid of the other person feeling treated like an idiot, in case point out that you are only asking if he understood to avoid misunderstandings later on.

 As a rule of thumb: avoid jargon and acronyms, or if you need to use them, make sure the other person knows them;